FinnHB/GenerateAnkiDeck/README.md

 ```

 If you do not wish to create the separate api key, you can paste your API key directly into the code, although this is generally not advised.

+### Notice
+If you do find this project helpful, or want to develop it further, please get in contact.